mstksg/inCode/copy/entries/functional-models-3.md

     results.

     In impure languages, this is something that we have to always explicitly state as a property of our models.
-And I really believe here that purity is a *benefit*, especially when reasoning with stateful models.
+Purity is a *benefit*, especially when reasoning with stateful models.
 Tying the state of our models with the implicit state functionality of a programming language's runtime system?
     Definitely a recipe for confusion and disaster.

 4.  **Strong expressive static type system** with type inference makes this all possible to work with at the practical level.